 SINGLE BIGGEST SOLUTION TO ELIMINATE POLICE BRUTALITY AND MURDER

-The great majority of police excessive force complaints would have never occurred had all non-violent misdemeanors been decriminalized.
+The great majority of police excessive force complaints would have never occurred had all non-violent misdemeanor offenses been decriminalized.
 I cannot emphasize this enough.

 A majority of 911 calls DO NOT REQUIRE dispatching armed, uniformed officers.
 The great majority of 911 calls are non-violent, non-emergency issues, medical assistance issues, non-violent domestic issues.